JacobAlexander/til/ruby/specify-compiler-to-use-for-bundle-install.md

 It's **Clang**.

 XCode is overriding my GCC of choice installed by the brew command.
-Now that's not cool.
+Now, that's not cool.
 I could override this or use a symlink (lol, nope, I'm so lazy!) - but this would mean messing with XCode and I need it to also work.

 Solution?
 As old as the hills.
 Override the env variable responsible for telling _makefiles_ which compiler they should use.
 And that's a `CC` env: